Jasmine25005/SkinSight-Skin-Lesion-Detector/README.md

 - **🧪 Rania Elsayed** — Segmentation using U-Net and mask preprocessing
 - **🔍 Jasmine Mohamed** — Object Detection (YOLOv8) & full pipeline integration in Streamlit
-- **📊 Nesma Nasser** — Classification using ResNet50 analysis and evaluation
+- **📊 Nesma Nasser** — Data Analysis and Preprocessing & Classification using ResNet50 analysis and evaluation
 - **🧠 Bassant Elsayed** — Classification model using VGG16 / MobileNetv2 and data balancing

 ---